 In addition, the D Street West Broadway neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 100.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Furthermore, if you like the look and ambience of new homes and newly built neighborhoods, you will love the D Street West Broadway neighborhood.
-A whopping 97.5% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 99.8% of the neighborhoods in the U.S. Everything here just feels new.
+Furthermore, homes built from 2000 through today make up a higher proportion of the D Street West Broadway neighborhood's real estate landscape than 99.8% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 97.5% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Also of note, 100.0% of the real estate in the D Street West Broadway neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.